basimkhajwal/LSD/README.md

 - [ ] Add smooth transitions between screens
 - [ ] Add a loading screen with delayed / asynchronous resource management
 - [ ] Change GUI scale so it feels more comfortable on a smaller device
-- [ ] Create a different launch system and allow a choice between default and new type
 - [ ] Write Android specific code to run ads
 - [ ] Add the ability to gain stars over a time period (day streaks)
 - [ ] Add ability to buy more stars (Android only again)